operatorit/SOTA_Visualisation_Pack/README.md

 This functionality is provided in three files:
 - `SpotsDownloader.py` - a class handling spots download and pre-processing,
-- `spots_visualiser.py` - script generating interactive spots map based on Leaflet map with callback filtering options.
+- `spots_visualiser.py` - script generating interactive spots map based on Leaflet-dash map with callback filtering options.

 Script presents "live" tracker of SOTA activations according to spots send via SOTAWatch site (https://sotawatch.sota.org.uk/).
-Activations spotted in the given timeline are analysed and compares with SOTA Database (see above), then marked on a map.
+Activations spotted in the given timeframe (1 hour by default) are analysed and compares with SOTA Database (see above), then marked on a map.
 Each summit-activator pair is presented as a circle and visualisation provides following information:
 - summit's name, code, location and points value,
 - activation's band, mode and frequency,
 - activator's callsign,
 - time since spot.

-You can run the script and see latest activations or visit live dashboard, based on the same analytics algorithm,  I deployed at https://www.operatorit.pl/sota/.
+You can run the script and see latest activations or visit live dashboard, based on the same analytics algorithm deployed at https://www.operatorit.pl/sota/.

 ## SOTA Chasers Visualiser